makersacademy/airport_challenge/README.md

 Next Steps
 ---------
-- Implement plane #location method which returns current airport or :in_flight
-- Build a feature test to show interaction between multiple planes and airports
+- Finish the feature test to show interaction between multiple planes and airports

 What you need to use this software
 ---------
+Clone this repository
 Ruby 2.4
-and then run bundle install within the project folder
+and then run bundle install within the project folder to install the required depencies

 Test Framework & Extra
 ---------